chapel-lang/chapel/doc/rst/platforms/libfabric.rst

     functional, indeed to the extent libfabric has a reference provider the tcp provider is it, but its emphasis is definitely functionality rather than performance.

+  efa
+    The ``efa`` provider works on AWS EC2 instances with Elastic Fabric Adapter (EFA) support.
+This is the default provider on AWS EC2 instances with EFA support.

   verbs
     The ``verbs`` provider works on any system with verbs-based network